Warren Belin and Derrick Jackson retained; Dave Cohen joins the Demon Deacon staff

 Spring Game will take place at 1:00 p.m. on Saturday at BB&T Field

-Derrick Jackson is heading into his second season at Wake Forest and his first working with the defensive secondary.
+Derrick Jackson is in his third season at Wake Forest and his second working with the defensive secondary in 2014.

 Jackson coached the outside linebackers in his first season at Wake Forest in 2012.
 Under his instruction, junior Justin Jackson established himself as one of the top defensive players in the conference, leading the Demon Deacons with 81 tackles and four sacks.
 Senior Joey Ehrmann was also a disruptive force in opposing backfields, recording 10.5 tackles for loss to lead the team.